neocotic/int17/README.md

 The [traverse([element])](#traverseelement) method automatically recognizes int17-specific HTML attributes and handles each element they're attached to accordingly.

-Altenatively, you can use HTML5 data attribute names if you want your pages to contain only strictly valid HTML5 (e.g. `data-i18n-content`).
+Alternatively, you can use HTML5 data attribute names if you want your pages to contain only strictly valid HTML5 (e.g. `data-i18n-content`).

-*Note: Attributes using the `int17` prefix have been deprecrated as of v0.3.0 in favour of the more generic `i18n` prefix and will be removed completely in a future release*
+**Note:** Attributes using the `int17` prefix have been deprecrated as of v0.3.0 in favour of the more generic `i18n` prefix and will be removed completely in a future release.

 ##### `i18n-content`
 Replaces the HTML contents of the element with message for the attribute's value.